tuvabjornberg/IOOPM-project-Minnesmastarna/proj/individual_reflections.md

 # Individual Reflections
-Every project member shall write a short self reflection.
-About 1500–3000 characters, run $ wc -m induvidual_reflections.md to check (tips är att skriva i en egen fil först för att lättare räkna tecken)
-What are your strengths and weaknesses in a project?
-What traits should you enhance, and what do you need to improve?

-Fundera på:
-    How do I function in a team?
-Where are my strengths and weaknesses?
-    How should I try to adapt the way I work to work better in a team?
-    What motivates me?
-What demotivates me?
-How do I stay motivated in a project?
-    How good am I at estimating how long a task will take?
-What is the process that produce my estimations?
-    What role do I want to play in a team?
-    Hur fungerar du i ett team?
-Faller du in i ett särskilt mönster, eller tar du återkommande en särskild roll?
-    Får du ut något av att jobba i en grupp, eller jobbar du helst ensam?
-    Jämför hur mycket du lärt dig under projektarbetet kontra kursens övriga delar, och fundera över hur du bäst lär dig saker.
-    Hur har det gått att logga arbetstid?
-    “Biggest fail” och “biggest win”, dvs. det största problem som du stötte på och det smartaste eller bästa du gjorde.

-This file should convince the examiner that each team member passes Y67.

 ## Liam Anderberg
 In this project, I feel like I was good at communicating my ambitions to the group early.
 What I would improve from this project is my way of handling falling behind schedule.
 When we fell behind, I just kept working to try to catch up to the initial plan instead of readjusting to a new plan.
 Although it worked out in this project, it is all thanks to the good work of my group members which is something I cannot depend on in future projects.